-• Encroachment permits from ADOT and Caltrans for pipeline segment under I-40.

-- Easement(s) from BNSF for pipeline segments and access roads under land owned by BNSF. - License from San Bernardino and Mohave Counties for infrastructure in the county roadways and ROWs. - Any necessary approvals from California and Arizona State Lands for the crossing of the Colorado River via the Arched Bridge. - Consent to common-use agreements or other appropriate notification requirements with utility companies for remedial infrastructure on their lands or within their easements and ROWs. - Access agreements with private property owners for remedial structures on their lands, where such agreements do not otherwise exist. - Land Use Covenant for PG&E's Topock Compressor Station parcel to be executed with DTSC.
+- Encroachment permits from ADOT and Caltrans for pipeline segment under I-40. - Easement(s) from BNSF for pipeline segments and access roads under land owned by BNSF. - License from San Bernardino and Mohave Counties for infrastructure in the county roadways and ROWs. - Any necessary approvals or lease amendments from California and Arizona State Lands for the crossing of the Colorado River via the Arched Bridge, or resulting from construction of

+Project components in sovereign State of California-owned land within the bed of the Colorado River.

+- Consent to common-use agreements or other appropriate notification requirements with utility companies for remedial infrastructure on their lands or within their easements and ROWs. - Access agreements with private property owners for remedial structures on their lands, where such agreements do not otherwise exist. - Land Use Covenant for PG&E's Topock Compressor Station parcel to be executed with DTSC.